shehreendheda/katacoda-scenarios/slov2/slopractice/step8.md

 3. Scroll to the **Endpoints** list and select **Spree::HomeController#index** to explore the data for the resource.

-   Notice that the monitor you created for the Monitor Based SLO is linked to the resource and is in the `ALERT` state.
+   Notice that the monitor you created for the Monitor-based SLO is linked to the resource and is in the `ALERT` state.

 4. View the **Latency** graph.
 Notice the increase in latency when the app restarted.
 Select the `p99` legend option.
-This is metric you used to create the monitor for the Monitor Based SLO.
+This is metric you used to create the monitor for the Monitor-based SLO.

 5. Scroll down to the **Traces** list.
 Browse the **Duration** column.